What’s In The Bag: Ryan Fox (June 2025 update)

 As a Srixon brand ambassador, Fox naturally wears a Srixon glove.

-The high-quality leather is partnered with Lycra panels in the knuckles to certify a good secure fit.
+The high-quality leather is partnered with Lycra panels in the knuckles to ensure a good, secure fit.

 Pros